Reviewing the Assessment of Optimal Yield of Groundwater in Korea

 Keywords:

-Optimal yield, Groundwater, Sustainable yield, Recharge rate
+Optimal yield, Groundwater, Sustainable yield, Recharge rate1.
+Introduction

 The optimal pumping rate, or optimal groundwater intake is the maximum pumping rate that can be maintained from a target well without an excessive reduction in groundwater level.
 The optimal yield is the groundwater amount that maintains the dynamic, long term equilibrium state of the groundwater system, within a level that does not exceed the natural recharge rate (Hamm et al., 1998).
 According to the guidelines for groundwater works (Ministry of Environment, 2020), during the step-drawdown test, the critical yield is set as the pumping rate of the starting water level, from which it rapidly declines, and the optimal yield is determined within the range that does not exceed the critical yield.
 The critical yield is the maximum amount that can be pumped from a well without causing excessive drawdown, and rapid drawdown occurs just over the critical yield.
 Therefore, the optimal yield can be defined as the amount that considers both the safety factor and critical yield.
 The optimal yield is determined using a hydrogeological survey.